María Teresa Mirabal: Detentions

 On January 20, 1960, María Teresa was detained at a military base in Salcedo, but released on the same day.
 Two days later, on January 22, she and sister Minerva were detained and taken to La Cuarenta, the infamous torture prison, and then transferred to another prison, La Victoria.
 They were released on February 7, 1960, but shortly thereafter, on March 18, María Teresa and Minerva were arrested again and returned to La Cuarenta.
 They were given a five-year sentence but that was reduced to three years on appeal, and they were released again on August 18, 1960.

 María Teresa was not intimidated by political confrontation saying, “Life is risked without thinking about possible personal benefits, since the main reason for which we fight is the complete cancellation of privileges [...] perhaps what is closest to us is death, but that idea does not intimidate me: we will continue fighting for what is just."

 Murders

 On November 25, 1960, when three of the sisters, Minerva, Patria and María Teresa, were returning from visiting the prison holding their husbands, who were leaders of the June 14 Revolutionary Movement, the women were ambushed by agents of the Military Intelligence Service (SIM) outside of Puerto Plata.
-Each was fiercely beaten to death, as was their driver Rufino de la Cruz.
+Each was fiercely strangled and beaten to death, as was their driver Rufino de la Cruz.
 At that time, Patria was 36 years old, Minerva was 34, and María Teresa was 25.

 Their bodies were found with the vehicle, destroyed at the bottom of a ravine.
 While the crime scene was meant to indicate that the sisters and driver died in the "accidental fall," it became widely assumed that their deaths were an "arranged car accident" ordered by the dictator and became a source of national outrage and called "the last straw for the Dominican people."